simpleiot/simpleiot/docs/ref/client.md

 manager instantiates new client instances when new nodes are detected and then sends point updates to the client.
 Two levels of nodes are currently supported for client configuration.
-An example of this would be a Rule node that has Condtion and Action child nodes.
+An example of this would be a Rule node that has Condition and Action child nodes.

 A "disabled" option is useful and should be considered for every new client.